zzo14/BRMM-Motorkhana-webapp/README.md

 11. **@app.route("/admin/add_adult"), Function: add_adult()**
        - Allows administrators to add new adult drivers.
-       - Retrieves car information from the database to populate a dropdown.
+       - Fetches car information from the database to populate a dropdown.
        - Passes the following data to the ***add_adult.html*** template:
          - List of cars (for dropdown)
        - Redirects back to the "/admin/add_driver" after successful adding.

 12. **@app.route("/admin/add_junior"), Function: add_junior()**
        - Allows administrators to add new junior drivers.
-       - Retrieves car and caregiver information from the database.
+       - Fetches car and caregiver information from the database.
        - Passes the following data to the ***add_junior.html*** template:
          - List of cars (for dropdown)
          - List of caregivers (for dropdown)